muna@kuwaittimes.net

 Top 10 Reasons to Smile

 Smiling is a great way to make yourself stand out while helping your body to function better.
 Smile to improve your health, your stress level, and your attractiveness.
-Smiling is just one
+Smiling is just one fun way to live longer read about the others and try as many as you can.

 1. Smiling Makes Us Attractive